 At the end of 2021 we introduced the Generations follow-up to the Raine Study community.
 This follow-up will involve both Gen1 (parents of those born into the study) and Gen2 (the original children born into the study from 1989-1992) participants.
 In March 2023 we were pleased to announce that we have received funding to commence recruiting Generation 3 participants (the offspring of our Gen2 participants) to be part of the Generations follow-up.

 Data collection for the Generations follow-up is scheduled to begin early in 2023.

-The current list of core data/measures (as of the 29th August 2022) that we plan to collect from both Generation 1 and 2 participants as part of our Generations follow-up can be accessed here (current as of 29 August 2022.)
+The current list of core data/measures that we plan to collect from both Generation 1 and 2 participants as part of our Generations follow-up can be accessed here (current as of 29 August 2022.)

 The way the Generations follow-up is being funded means that the Raine Study can undertake only the collection of core data/measures; that is, the variables that have routinely been collected over the history of the Raine Study and which characterise our sample.

 If you are interested in adding measures, you will need to apply to external sources to fund the collection of these measures.
 We have prepared a list of the main 2022 Grants Schemes + Deadlines to assist you.

 - Contact the Scientific Management team to talk about your project idea as soon as possible, and make sure you follow the process outlined in the Raine Study Researcher Engagement Policy.

 - We can facilitate cohort involvement/feedback as required, and can help determine the costs associated with the collection of additional measures to assist you in accurately preparing your proposal.